Premier Anomaly: A Framework for Beating SPY Year After Year

 Performance Comparison During the 2020 COVID Crash

-The Q72 Stratum Index showcased its adaptive approach by using tactical allocation and dynamic sector adjustments to navigate flash crashes and minimize volatility.
+The Stratum Modular ETF strategy showcased its adaptive approach by using tactical allocation and dynamic sector adjustments to navigate flash crashes and minimize volatility.
 However, like many momentum strategies, it is not immune to whipsaw effects—sharp market reversals that can temporarily reduce its effectiveness and highlight a key weakness in such approaches.

 Comparative Performance:

-Starting January 26, 2018, without prior warning, and just before the significant VIX spike, the Q72 Stratum Index was strategically allocated across a mix of offensive and defensive sectors, including 14.4% in Cash, 14.3% in Bonds and 3.7% Gold.
+Starting February 2, 2018, without prior warning, and just before the significant VIX spike, the Stratum Modular ETF strategy was strategically allocated across a mix of offensive and defensive sectors, including 13.9% in Cash, 10.6% in Treasuries and 7.4% Gold.

 10-Year Monte Carlo Simulations

-10-Year Monte Carlo Simulation: Metrics Grouped by Percentiles of Total Returns
+10-Year Monte Carlo (Bootstrap): Percentile Breakdown of Strategy Returns

 Monte Carlo Simulations: Analyzing 10-Year Performance